San Marco Memories Project

 Jacksonville Public Library is commemorating the 75th anniversary of San Marco Branch Library with a Call for Memories and a series of public programs focused on the past, present and future of the neighborhood.
-This year-long celebration of the San Marco community, its residents and their library officially kicks off January 3, 2025.
-But you can start donating your family's photos and contributing your library stories to the San Marco Memories display right now!
+This year-long celebration of the San Marco community, its residents and their library officially kicks off this January!
+But you can donate your family's photos and contributing your library stories to the San Marco Memories project any time!

 Call for Memories